Central Banking Training - Chairs & Speakers

-Christian Beslmeisl is the Head of Web Communications at the Bank for International Settlements (BIS).
+Christian Beslmeisl is the Head of digital communications and content at the Bank for International Settlements (BIS).
 His team is responsible for the BIS’s website, www.bis.org, its intranet and for visual communications services.
 Christian joined the BIS as a Senior Business Analyst in 2002 and in this role was responsible for developing the BIS’s intranet.
 He has held increasingly responsible positions at the BIS, including Head of Publishing.
 Prior to joining the BIS, Christian worked for the Deutsche Bundesbank, with his last position being deputy team leader of the eCollaboration team.
 Christian holds a degree from the Deutsche Bundesbank University of Applied Sciences

 Federal Reserve Bank of St Louis

-Karen Branding is the St. Louis Fed’s senior vice president for public affairs, overseeing the Bank’s external and internal communications, industry and government relations, public outreach, economy museum and creative services.
+Karen Branding is the St. Louis Fed’s senior vice-president for public affairs, overseeing the Bank’s external and internal communications, industry and government relations, public outreach, economy museum and creative services.
 She is a member of the Bank’s Management Committee.